-- The Destination is obtained using the JNDI name or mapped name specified by @Resource. - The appropriate ConnectionFactory for the topic or queue is obtained automatically. - The Connection is obtained by calling QueueConnectionFactory.createQueueConnection() or TopicConnection-Factory.createTopicConnection().
+- The Destination is obtained using the metadata specified by @Resource. - The appropriate ConnectionFactory for the topic or queue is obtained using the metadata specified by @ConnectionFactory. - The Connection is obtained by calling QueueConnectionFactory.createQueueConnection() or TopicConnection-Factory.createTopicConnection().
 The container is permitted to share a connection between multiple proxy objects. - The Session object is obtained by calling QueueConnection.createQueueSession() or TopicConnection.createTopicSession(). - The MessageProducer object is obtained by calling QueueSession.createSender() or TopicSession.createPublisher(). - The MessageConsumer object is obtained by calling QueueSession.createReceiver() or TopicSession.createSubscriber().